Back to World War II? Next Battlefield game will be revealed on May 23

 Determined to find more in a room that seemingly held no tangible clues, they listened in on a dripping pipe overhead.
 As it turned out, the drips were Morse code.
-The message? ea.com/neverbethesame, the teaser site.
+The message read, “ea.com/neverbethesame” — the teaser site.

-We’ll have to wait until May 23 to know for sure the premise behind the next Battlefield, but a March report from Gamesbeat citing anonymous sources claimed it will be called Battlefield V and set in World War II.
+We’ll have to wait until May 23 to know for sure the premise behind the next Battlefield, but a March report from Gamesbeat citing anonymous sources correctly claimed it would be called Battlefield V, and said it would be set in World War II.
 Battlefield 1 took players to the first World War and achieved great critical and commercial success.
 But it would make sense for EA Dice to head back to World War II with the series for the first time in nearly a decade, seeing as Call of Duty: WWII demonstrated that gamers are still interested in revisiting the well-trodden time period.

 Many fans would probably like the next Battlefield to be a Bad Company title, the comedic subseries that has been dormant since 2010.
 Although rumors have cropped up over the years about a Bad Company revival, the Gamesbeat report stated that the rumors don’t hold any water.